-12 Surprising Examples of Clickbait Headlines That Work
+14 Surprising Examples Of Clickbait Headlines That Work

 If you are fortunate enough to feature a prominent figure – or simply do a follow-up piece about an existing news story or interview – then you can use “piggybacking” to grab attention and attract visitors.

-In this clickbait headline examples, the “this” makes people curious about what they will find when they click through to the page.
+In this clickbait headline example, the “this” makes people curious about what they will find when they click through to the page.

 This is a common clickbait headline, but it can also go awry if you are too secretive in the title.

-Avoid titles like “This Is Why You’re Losing Money” or “This Is Why You’re Lonely”, as these are too broad and cryptic.
+Avoid titles like “This Is Why You’re Losing Money” or “This Is Why You’re Lonely,” as these are too broad and cryptic.

-Instead, aim for headlines like “This Is Why You’re Not Seeing an ROI on Your Marketing” or “This Is Why Business Owners are Investing in Bitcoin”.
+- “This Is Why You’re Not Seeing an ROI on Your Marketing”

 In the later examples, you give readers more context and make them less skeptical about what your content is about.

-Much like the “This is the…” headline, “This is how…” clickbait headlines intrigue readers by keeping “this” a secret while giving a hint as to what the content is about.
+“This is how…” clickbait headlines intrigue readers by keeping “this” a secret while giving a hint as to what the content is about.

-Again, the goal here is to not be too cryptic, otherwise, readers might get frustrated by your obviously clickbait-y title.
+With this headline, the goal here is to not be too cryptic.
+Otherwise, readers might get frustrated by your obviously clickbait-y title.

+Instead, be more descriptive and literal so they know what to expect on the “other side” of the click.

 Some good examples of headlines in this format include:

-- “This is how business owners are saving thousands on their taxes”
+- “This is How Business Owners are Saving Thousands on Their Taxes”

 This headline is a great one for ecommerce because you can position a product as being the last X a customer will ever need.